This post contains affiliate links. Please see my disclosure about affiliate links here.

-As you reach the outskirts of Killarney, it’s pretty obvious from the topography that mountain climbing and walking is one of the most popular activities in the area, the art and science of which is celebrated during the Killarney Mountain Festival.
+As you reach the outskirts of Killarney, it’s pretty obvious from the topography that mountain climbing and walking is one of the most popular activities in the area, the art and science of which is celebrated during the Wander Wild Festival.

 But the fun isn’t restricted to higher altitudes.
 There’s an astonishing amount of things to do in Killarney centre that most visitors make a return visit.
 It’s a town which has been doing tourism of all types for nearly three hundred years, catering for everyone from royalty and show business icons to budget backpackers.

 The picturesque area adjacent to the town is Killarney National Park.
 Visited by over one million people a year, it’s the oldest national park in Ireland and one of the most popular places to walk, run and cycle in Kerry.
 Bicycles can be rented from O’Sullivan’s Bike Hire on Beech Road and High Street.
 Killarney National Park is large enough to absorb the extensive visitor count and is actually considered a haven of tranquillity.

 There’s a lazier way of traversing the national park and that’s by the iconic jaunting car method.
 Driven by a Jarvey, these horse-drawn carriages do passenger pick-ups at Kenmare Place.

 It’s possible to take boating trips on the park’s lakes.
 Gap of Dunloe Tours based at O’Connor’s on High Street do boating trips across the lakes combined with walking, bus, cycling and jaunting car tours of the Gap of Dunloe.

 The National Park is frequented by nature and wildlife lovers given the large variety of flora and fauna in the area including Red Deer and Japanese Sika Deer.
 In order to maintain the park’s ecological balance an advance permit is required to use a kayak or canoe within the park.